Nasir Adderley

-Nasir Allan Adderley (born May 31, 1997) is an American former professional football player who was a safety for four seasons with the Los Angeles Chargers of the National Football League (NFL).
+Nasir Allan Adderley (born May 31, 1997) is an American professional football safety.
+He played four seasons in the National Football League (NFL) for the Los Angeles Chargers from 2019 to 2022.
 He played college football for the Delaware Fightin' Blue Hens and was selected by the Chargers in the second round of the 2019 NFL draft.

 Early life

 Adderley was born in Philadelphia, on May 31, 1997.
 He attended Great Valley High School in Malvern, Pennsylvania.
 He committed to the University of Delaware to play college football.

 College career

 Adderley played at Delaware from 2015 to 2018.
 After spending his first two years as a cornerback, he switched to safety prior to his junior season in 2017.
 During his career, he had 226 tackles and 10 interceptions.